Some constructions of formally self-adjoint conformally covariant polydifferential operators: Introduction

-Theorem~\ref{thm:existence} immediately produces many conformally covariant formally self-adjoint polydifferential operators.
-Indeed, given $k\in\bN$ and $n\geq2k$, our previous work~\cite{CaseLinYuan2016} establishes a one-to-one correspondence between CVIs of weight $-2k$ and elements of $\mR_{2k}^n/\im\delta$, where $\mR_{2k}^n$ is the space of natural Riemannian scalar invariants of weight $-2k$ on $n$-dimensional manifolds and $\im\delta$ is the image of the divergence operator.
-When combined with our proof of Theorem~\ref{thm:existence}, this gives an algorithm for constructing all formally self-adjoint conformally covariant polydifferential operators associated to a CVI.
+We prove Theorem~\ref{thm:existence} by developing an algorithm which constructs a canonical formally self-adjoint conformally covariant polydifferential operator associated to a given CVI.
+Executing this algorithm starting with the $\sigma_2$-curvature recovers the formula~\eqref{eqn:sigma2_operator} for its associated trilinear operator.
+Combined with our previous work~\cite{CaseLinYuan2016} --- which algorithmically establishes a one-to-one correspondence between CVIs of weight $-2k$ and elements of $\mR_{2k}^n/\im\delta$, $n\geq 2k$, where $\mR_{2k}^n$ is the space of natural Riemannian scalar invariants of weight $-2k$ on $n$-dimensional manifolds and $\im\delta$ is the image of the divergence operator --- we obtain an algorithm which constructs all formally self-adjoint conformally covariant polydifferential operators associated to a CVI.

-One obtains some striking facts about the rank of a CVI from Theorem~\ref{thm:existence} and its proof.
-The conformal transformation formulae for the Riemann curvature tensor and its covariant derivatives suggest that a generic CVI of weight $-2k$ should have rank $2k+1$.
+The rank of a CVI leads to two interesting observations.
+First, the conformal transformation formulae for the Riemann curvature tensor and its covariant derivatives suggest that a generic CVI of weight $-2k$ should have rank $2k+1$.
 Instead, Theorem~\ref{thm:existence} implies that every CVI has rank at most $2k$.
-Moreover, the proof of Theorem~\ref{thm:existence} shows that if $L_1$ and $L_2$ are two CVIs of weight $-2k$ and rank $2k$, then there is a nontrivial linear combination of $L_1$ and $L_2$ of rank at most $2k-1$.
+Second, the proof of Theorem~\ref{thm:existence} shows that if $L_1$ and $L_2$ are two CVIs of weight $-2k$ and rank $2k$, then there is a nontrivial linear combination of $L_1$ and $L_2$ of rank at most $2k-1$.
 As we will see in Section~\ref{sec:weight}, the renormalized volume coefficient $v_k$ has rank $2k$.
-Lemma~\ref{lem:kernel-pi} below then implies that\, up to the addition of a multiple of $v_k$, every CVI of weight $-2k$ has rank at most $2k-1$; i.e.\ modulo $v_k$, every CVI is not maximally nonlinear.
+Lemma~\ref{lem:kernel-pi} below then implies that, up to the addition of a multiple of $v_k$, every CVI of weight $-2k$ has rank at most $2k-1$; i.e.\ modulo $v_k$, every CVI is not maximally nonlinear.

 In critical dimensions, Theorem~\ref{thm:existence} provides a new conformal primitive for any CVI.
 Recall that if $L$ is a CVI of weight $-2k$ and $(M^{2k},g)$ is a closed $2k$-dimensional Riemannian manifold, then